esphome/esphome-docs/components/output/sigma_delta.rst

 - **update_interval** (**Required**, :ref:`Time <config-time>`): The cycle interval at which the output is recalculated.
 - **pin** (*Optional*, :ref:`Pin Schema <config-pin_schema>`): The pin to pulse.
-- **output** (*Optional*, :ref:`config-id`): The ID of a binary :doc:`/components/output/index`.
-This can be used when the output is not an actual pin, or to keep the pin definition separate from the output (for example in an included package).
 - **state_change_action** (*Optional*, :ref:`Automation <automation>`): An automation to perform when the load is switched.
 If a lambda is used the boolean ``state`` parameter holds the new status.
 - **turn_on_action** (*Optional*, :ref:`Automation <automation>`): An automation to perform when the load is turned on.
 Can be used to control for example a switch or output component.
 - **turn_off_action** (*Optional*, :ref:`Automation <automation>`): An automation to perform when the load is turned off. ``turn_on_action`` and ``turn_off_action`` must be configured together.